WITH PEOPLE BECOMING INCREASINGLY STRETCHED FOR TIME, IT'S NO SURPRISE THEY’VE STARTED USING WORKPLACE TOOLS OUTSIDE THE

 In a professional environment, projects need to be tackled in stages.

 The first stage of the life cycle requires a thorough understanding of the project at hand, revealing what’s needed in order to complete it.
-Understanding project scope and specifications — budget and resources, reveals the timescale of a project.
+Understanding project scope and specifications — budget and resources, reveals the timescale.

 Project management tools provide the data needed to make accurate estimations, as well as insight over resources, costs, and scope into whether or not adjustments need to be made in the current proposal to ensure profitability.